jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 #### Hashtags

 * Use them!
 It helps people search and discover
-* Inline or collected at end
+* Prefer collected at end for accessibility
 * Don't go crazy
 * CamelCase for clarity and screenreaders
 * But it's not case sensitive